roman-milk/roman-milk.github.io/a-weird-one.md

  Becky looked at me and then laughed.
 "You and my skanky cousin?
 Well maybe I'm interested in you after all."

  "You stay away from him or I'll cut your tits off you cunt!"
-Report_Story #3